 No substantial adverse effects are anticipated on the public infrastructure and community public service needs.
-The Redeveloper anticipates expenditures of approximately \$12,701,373 for construction and installation of the Project and related and ancillary improvements.
-Of these costs, approximately \$2,335,775 are TIF-eligible uses under the Community Development Law.
-TIF will be utilized to assist with the payment of approximately \$1,800,000 of these TIF-eligible costs and Redeveloper shall be responsible for the excess costs.
-Infrastructure improvements are included in the TIF uses for this Project, and said improvements shall positively impact the City.
-Redeveloper shall pay for all other Project costs, utilizing TIF to finance the eligible site-specific expenditures.
+The Redeveloper anticipates expenditures of approximately \$18,500,000 for construction and installation of the Project and related and ancillary improvements.
+Of these costs, approximately \$3,000,000 are TIF-eligible uses under the Community Development Law.
+TIF will be utilized to assist with the payment of approximately \$2,617,000 of these TIF-eligible costs and Redeveloper shall be responsible for the excess costs.
+Utility infrastructure improvements are included in the TIF uses for this Project, and said improvements shall positively impact the City.
+Redeveloper shall pay for all other Project costs, utilizing TIF to finance the eligible sitespecific expenditures.
 No other public infrastructure improvements are anticipated to be necessary based on this Project, and the Project will not have a material adverse effect on any community public services.
-The list of anticipated TIF uses has been set forth in the Redevelopment Plan Amendment for this Project, and shall be detailed in the redevelopment agreement for this Project.